 The great thing about cooking is that the learning is immediate.
 You get to taste the final product after 60 or 90 minutes of cooking and see if it’s any good.
 Even though food hits on several senses, the taste is the key measure of success.
 This is something Iron Chef Bobby Flay understands all too well.
 He rakes in more wins over other more creative (and probably better) chefs who showcase a more creative side to their dishes.

 Having two young kids at home makes taste my primary success metric too.
 My wife (also a cook) and I enjoy having guests over for dinner, and we developed a five-star rating system based on how likely we’d cook this dish again and for who:

 4 stars: Very Good.
 But for a specific type of guest.

 1 star: Where’s that lobotomy?

-Learning from others first is an important prerequisite to finding your own style.
-Ferran Adrià who is considered one of the best and most creative chefs in the world got his start working restaurants as a dish washer, then line cook, where he began learning and memorizing classic Spanish and French recipes.
+Learning from others first is an important prerequisite to finding your style.
+Ferran Adrià, who is considered one of the best and most creative chefs in the world, got his start working in restaurants as a dishwasher, then line cook, where he began learning and memorizing classic Spanish and French recipes.
 Through repetition, deconstruction, and constant experimentation, he was able to extract the essence of each dish and present them in his own unique “deconstructivist” style.
-His restaurant, El Bulli, is only open 6 months in a year, seats 50, but receives 400 requests for each table.
-He experiments on his dishes for the remaining 6 months.
+His restaurant, El Bulli, is only open six months a year, seats 50, but receives 400 requests for each table.
+He experiments with his dishes for the remaining six months.